 The only time CD investors win big real rates of return is when they invest in a long-term CD when interest rates are extremely high, and then prevailing interest rates drop substantially (along with inflation) over the term of their CD deposit.

 However, most CD investors readily accept the reality of relatively low real returns.
 They are typically much more concerned with having a safe investment that earns some rate of interest than they are with having a growth investment that stands a good chance of being able to outpace inflation.

-Throughout 2021, even as inflation climbed higher, CD rates dropped lower.
-By the end of the year, the average rate for one-year CDs had dropped from 0.21% to 0.14%.
-The average rate for five-year CDs fell from 0.36% to 0.26%.
+Back in 2021 when inflation started to pick up, CD rates were still dropping.
+By the end of that year, the average rate for one-year CDs had dropped from 0.21% to 0.14% and the average rate for five-year CDs had fallen from 0.36% to 0.26%.

-However, even in a new, rising rate environment, Bankrate’s chief financial analyst, Greg McBride, cautions that banks may be a bit stingy with interest rate increases.
+Bankrate’s chief financial analyst, Greg McBride, cautions that banks may be a bit stingy with interest rate increases.
 According to McBride, “Most banks, and big banks in particular, are sitting on a pile of deposits and will be very hesitant to pass along higher yields to savers if they don’t need more deposits.”
-That fact may dampen any direct effect of increases in the fed funds rate on CD yields.
+That fact may further dampen the direct effect of increases in the fed funds rate on CD yields.

 How to Find the Best Interest Rates on CDs

 There are a number of banks that offer interest rates that are significantly higher than the average rate, on both savings accounts and CDs.

 The trend in recent years has shown the best CD interest rates tend to be offered by the growing number of “online only” banks.
 Since they don’t have the massive overhead expense of physical branch offices to contend with, online banks have more free cash flow that they can use to entice depositors by offering higher yields on CDs.